Here at STYLE CURATOR HQ we love indoor plants… trouble is, we’re not that great at keeping them alive!

 14. String of hearts

 Another of our favourite plants is this dainty vine succulent.
-String of pearls can grow long, fine strands up to several metres long with delicate heart-shaped leaves.
+String of hearts can grow long, fine strands up to several metres long with delicate heart-shaped leaves.
 This plant will enjoy the sunniest room of your home.

 15. Fiddle leaf fig